|Ann van Dyk Cheetah Centre - De Wildt

 CHEETA offers the following programmes: cheetah challenge (Outreach), corporate & school visits, tours at the Ann van Dyk Cheetah Centre and school holiday programmes.

-On our farm at the Ann Van Dyk Cheetah Centre we have a beautiful area that we call our ‘Ostrich Area’, it boasts a breathtaking views of the Magaliesburg mountain range and is a large bush area with a few general game roaming around, thus including our Ostrich, Ben.
+On our farm at the Ann Van Dyk Cheetah Centre we have a beautiful area that we call our ‘Ostrich Area’, it boasts a breathtaking views of the Magaliesburg mountain range and is a large bush area with a few Nyala and Impala roaming around.
 This is the perfect setting for that nature or bush themed event and truly lends itself to African, relaxed décor.

 Read our reviews on TRIPADVISOR